MAKING THE CASE FOR MERINO WOOL…IN SUMMER!

 In the early aughts, I had the pleasure of working in-house at Raffi.
 While there, Raffi taught me a lot about knitwear construction, and I came to love fine-gauge merino wool.
 It seemed like every couple of weeks, I’d find myself ordering personals, and I usually ended up wearing them like any other knit shirt, right against my skin, and just about all year long.
 Back then, wool sweaters were generally banished to the cedar closet as soon as temperatures warmed up.
 Still, I found that—particularly with some of the lighter weights—I was comfortable wearing them on all but the very hottest days.
 That’s why I was all in when Woolmark recently approached me to learn more about Australian Wool collections that were made specifically for summer.

-Image (and at top) courtesy of Wooly.
+Image (and at top) courtesy of Woolly.

 Now, while I “knew” this, it doesn’t hurt to be reminded every so often: merino wool is one of nature’s own performance fibers.
 Without getting too technical, it’s got built-in (or would that be grown in?) properties that ensure comfort by regulating temperature while offering breathability and moisture-wicking.

-Merino wool T-shirt by Wooly.
+Merino wool T-shirt by Woolly.

-Full disclosure: I was given several pieces from Meriwool and Wooly brands to try out.
+Full disclosure: I was given several pieces from Meriwool and Woolly brands to try out.
 They were a lighter weight and finer gauge than those I remember from my days at Raffi, but they still had that lovely, smooth hand, and, of course, the colors practically glowed.
 During the last part of this summer, I started swapping out some of the basic Supima cotton T-shirts I usually wear with the Merino T-shirts, polos, Henleys, etc. I was given.
 When I traveled to Dallas for the men’s show at the end of July, I wore and packed several of the pieces.
 I found the clothes very comfortable and, especially while traveling, they seemed perfect for moving from chilly air-conditioned environments to outside and back again.
 I also really liked how nicely they packed and that I could air out a shirt overnight on a hanger and wear it again a day later, no laundering required.
 (Woolmark and Huckberry recently partnered on the 72-Hour collection, crafted from cutting-edge Merino wool that takes advantage of the material’s natural properties strengthened with nylon for long-lasting durability and machine-washable convenience.
 Even after 72+ hours of constant wear, it’ll still pass the “sniff test” thanks to its naturally odor-resistant and moisture-wicking properties.)

 Can’t get much closer to the skin than wool underwear.